schitresh/system-design/design_concepts/4_data_and_storage/3_sharding.md

   - Some shards may contain highly accessed tables or columns leading to uneven workload
   - Examples
     - Keep users and profile on the same server and photos to different servers
-    - Split preference based columns from user to a different table
+    - Split preference based columns from user table to a different table
 - Directory Based
   - Maintains a lookup service
     - That stores the mapping for each entity to the database servers